Fay Taylour

 Fay Taylour (5 April 1904 – 2 August 1983), known as Flying Fay, was an Irish motorcyclist in the late 1920s and a champion speedway rider.
 She switched to racing cars in 1931.
 She was interned as a fascist during the Second World War.
-After the war, she managed to enter some races in the UK, Ireland, Sweden and Australia and took up midget car racing in America until she retired in the late 1950s.
+After the war, she managed to enter some races in the UK, Ireland, Sweden and Australia and took up midget car racing in the United States until she retired in the late 1950s.

 Early life

 Helen Frances Taylour, known as Fay, was born in Birr, County Offaly, to Helen Allardice (née Webb) (1868/9–1925) and Herbert Fetherstonhaugh Taylour (1868/9–1952), a former colonel in the British army.
 Her family was well off by the standards of the time: her father was a district inspector in the RIC and they lived at Oxmanton Hall in the centre of Birr.
 One of her maternal aunts, Hilda Webb, was an active suffragette and a young Fay was taken to visit her when she was imprisoned in Holloway gaol.
-Her uncle maternal George Webb, was a mathematician and fellow of Trinity College Dublin, married to paediatrician Dr Ella Webb, founder of the Children's Sunshine Home in Stillorgan.
+Her maternal uncle George Webb, was a mathematician and fellow of Trinity College Dublin, married to paediatrician Dr Ella Webb, founder of the Children's Sunshine Home in Stillorgan.
 Dublin.

 Taylour was educated at Miss Fletcher's boarding school in Fitzwilliam Square, Dublin, and in 1919 went to Alexandra College, then in Earlsfort Terrace, where the Conrad Hotel now stands.
 She left school in 1922 and joined her family in Berkshire, where they had moved following the creation of the Irish Free State which had led to the end of the Royal Irish Constabulary, her father's employer.
 Her mother was terminally ill and Taylour looked after her and the home until her mother died in 1925.
 She had learned to drive a car at the age of 12 and learned how to ride a motorcycle in her new home.
 Following her mother's death, she used the prize money she had earned in school - a £50 prize for housecraft - to buy her first motorcycles.